ThEmpiEric/ThEmpiEric/README.md

 Here, you'll find a collection of my tasks and projects for my Master's program in Statistical Computing at CIMAT and some special subjects in ML, Data Science and more.

-## About Me
-I'm passionate about exploring the realms of data science, machine learning, deep learning, and math.
-This repository serves as a documentation of my journey through my studies and projects in these exciting fields.💻🧠

 <!--
 ## Join Me
 I'm excited to share my experiences and learnings with everyone.
 Feel free to explore my projects and reach out if you have any questions or insights to share me!